ch4uz/gdrive-folder-downloader/README.md

 - Check that you're added as a test user
 - Ensure redirect URI matches exactly

-**Folders Not Appearing**
+**Google Drive Picker Issues**
-- Confirm you have access to the shared drives
+- **"Loading Picker..." stuck**: Check that Google Picker API is enabled and API key is valid
-- Check that the Google Drive API is enabled
+- **Picker won't open**: Verify that both Google Drive API and Google Picker API are enabled
-- Verify OAuth scopes are correct
+- **"No folders visible"**: Ensure you have proper permissions and the OAuth consent is configured correctly

 **Download Failures**
 - Large files may take time to process